aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 ---
 layout: default
-title: "Sending ASP.Net Core logs to Grafana Loki with microservice correlation"
+title: "Adding correlation metadata to our ASP.Net Core application logs"
-description: "Using Grafana Loki as an application log server in a microservice architecture"
+description: "Configuration of Serilog to link distributed application logs in a microservice architecture"
-excerpt: "Let correlate our logs from multiple microservices in Loki with a correlation id"
+excerpt: "Let correlate our logs from multiple microservices with a correlation id with Serilog (and optionally Loki)"
 date: 2022-11-09 23:52:00 +0200
 categories: [AspNetCore]
-tags: [AspNetCore, C#, OpenTelemetry, Grafana, Loki, Microservices]
+tags: [AspNetCore, C#, Loki, Serilog, Microservices]
 ---

-# Adding a correlation id to our logs sent to Loki
+# Adding a correlation id and other metadata to our logs

-In the previous post, we were able to send our logs to Loki using Serilog, which is not really useful in a monolithic architecture, compared to our plain text log files.
-Now, let see how to share a correlation id across our http requests so that we can search the logs for a specific request through all the services that were consumed.
+In the previous post, we were able to send our logs to Loki using Serilog.
+In a monolithic application, it may be overkill, but in a microservice architecture, centralizing and linking our logs is mandatory to exploit them efficiently.

+To do so, we will enrich our logs with a correlation id and some other metadata, and forward them to subsequent http requests.

+I'll suppose you are using Loki and have followed the previous article, but most of the content of the current post is applicable to any Serilog sink.

+## Wording

+I'll call a module a microservice application that does not perform any http requests, and a gateway a service that delegates to at least one module.

+When I say field, I mean a piece of information included in the log.
+A label is a field that is indexed by Loki.
+If you aren't using Loki, you can consider both terms as synonyms.

-## Getting / defining our variables
+## Getting / defining our additional fields

-First, here is my class for getting or defining my labels.
+First, here is my class for getting or defining my fields.

-The CorrelationId is a unique identifier, passed to each http requests.
+The CorrelationId is a unique identifier, passed to the subsequent http requests.

-The RootInitiator defines the first item in the chain, being either the frontend, or the api gateway / backend for frontend.
+The RootInitiator defines the first item in the chain, either the frontend application, the first gateway, or the module itself when called through Swagger for instance, or for a console application.

 The AppName is the name of my startup project, but you can of course use another name.